srq5/liri-node-app/README.md

 1. my-tweets
 	* This will give you my latest 20 tweets.
-2. movie-this + <your movie argument>
+2. movie-this + "your movie argument"
 	* This command will search the OMDB API for information about the movie argument you have entered.
-3. spotify-this-song + <your track argument>
+3. spotify-this-song + "your track argument"
 	* This will give you information about the
 4. do-what-it-says
 	* This will run the text in a .txt file as a command.
 This command uses the "fs" package.

-5. NOTE: If you're argument contains spaces, wrap it in quotation marks.
+5. NOTE: If your argument contains spaces, wrap it in quotation marks.